-A whole house dehumidifier is a piece of indoor air quality equipment that removes moisture from the air.
+A whole-house dehumidifier is a piece of indoor air quality equipment that removes moisture from the air.
 Unlike a portable dehumidifier that sits in a room, this type of dehumidifier is of a much higher capacity and treats the home’s entire air volume rather than just a small area.
-These whole home dehumidifiers are installed on the return duct of the HVAC unit and work alongside the heating and cooling unit.
+These whole-home dehumidifiers are installed on the return duct of the HVAC unit and work alongside the heating and cooling unit.

 Because they are installed within the return duct, all return air flowing back to your home’s heating or cooling unit will first pass through the dehumidifier for moisture removal.
 A dehumidistat on the unit senses the air’s relative humidity level and removes moisture to lower airborne humidity to the desired settings.

 North Carolina’s summer climate is hot and humid, which can lead to indoor humidity problems inside the home.
 When outdoor relative humidity levels are high, conditions indoors are naturally influenced by the climate.
-With an average relative humidity level around 70 percent throughout the year, it’s likely a home can use a little help bringing indoor moisture levels down into a balanced range between 30 and 50 percent.
+With an average relative humidity level of around 70 percent throughout the year, it’s likely a home can use a little help bringing indoor moisture levels down into a balanced range between 30 and 50 percent.

-Let’s take a look at the ways a whole home dehumidifier benefits your home and household:
+Let’s take a look at the ways a whole-home dehumidifier benefits your home and household:

-Do you need a whole house dehumidifier?
+Do you need a whole-house dehumidifier?
 Absolutely, if you want cleaner, healthier air inside your home!
-A whole home dehumidifier’s goal for removing excess airborne moisture is to deliver better indoor air quality for the family.
+A whole-home dehumidifier’s goal for removing excess airborne moisture is to deliver better indoor air quality for the family.

 If you want to lower summer cooling costs and keep your home feeling more comfortable, you should definitely consider having a dehumidifier installed.
-A whole house dehumidifier provides the moisture removal power your air conditioning system is unable to deliver.
+A whole-house dehumidifier provides the moisture removal power your air conditioning system is unable to deliver.
 While some dehumidification results from the air conditioner’s cooling process, that’s not the primary purpose of an AC unit.

 When relative humidity levels are high, the excess moisture in the air places more strain on the air conditioner or heat pump.
 The additional heat trapped in the air plus the need for moisture removal can cause an air conditioner to struggle as it works to achieve comfortable temperatures, wasting energy in the process.

-The body naturally feels warmer when air is humid, as the high moisture content slows down the evaporation of sweat from the skin.
-Humid air also retains heat more efficiently than dry air so the air temperature feels hotter when moisture content is high.
+The body naturally feels warmer when the air is humid, as the high moisture content slows down the evaporation of sweat from the skin.
+Humid air also retains heat more efficiently than dry air so the air temperature feels hotter when the moisture content is high.

-Operating a whole house dehumidifier alongside your cooling system this summer keeps air feeling cooler by removing moisture that retains heat.
-Plus, whole house dehumidifiers require far less energy to run – your air conditioner would eat up a great deal of energy trying to provide the same dehumidification results.
+Operating a whole-house dehumidifier alongside your cooling system this summer keeps air feeling cooler by removing moisture that retains heat.
+Plus, whole-house dehumidifiers require far less energy to run – your air conditioner would eat up a great deal of energy trying to provide the same dehumidification results.
 By alleviating the stress of dehumidification, your air conditioner is able to cool the home more efficiently, resulting in lower cooling bills.

-If your home has high humidity levels, and you’re interested in a whole house dehumidifier, A+ Heating & Cooling – Electrical is ready to help you create a cool, comfortable, and cost-effective summer oasis right inside your home!
+If your home has high humidity levels, and you’re interested in a whole-house dehumidifier, A+ Heating & Cooling – Electrical is ready to help you create a cool, comfortable, and cost-effective summer oasis right inside your home!
 Trust our licensed indoor air quality technicians to install your new whole house dehumidifier and say goodbye to muggy, polluted indoor air today!
 Contact us to request an estimate for installation now.